- Mission and Vision

 Academic misconduct is identified as: including the acquisition of honors, awards, certification or professional endorsements, degrees, academic credits, or grades by means of cheating, plagiarism, or falsification, including forgery, with respect to any examination, paper, project, application, recommendation, transcript, or test, or registration document or by any other dishonest means whatsoever, or aiding or abetting another student to do so.

-Plagiarism is the unacknowledged use of another’s ideas expressed in either the author’s original words or in a manner similar to the original form.
+Plagiarism is the unacknowledged use of another’s ideas (including artificial intelligence systems such as ChatGPT) expressed in either the author’s original words or in a manner similar to the original form.
 When using ideas, direct quotes, or paraphrases, the source must be footnoted or referenced.
 This principle applies even if the writer discovers that an idea, initially thought to be his or her own, has already been published by someone else.
 It is the student’s responsibility to seek clarification of any situation in which s/he is uncertain whether plagiarism is/has been involved.
 Students who are uncertain about what constitutes plagiarism should consult with their advisors or other faculty members.

 The Online Oxford English Dictionary defines “plagiarize” as follows, “to take and use as one’s own (the thoughts, writings, or inventions of another person); to copy (literary work or ideas) improperly or without acknowledgement; (occas.) to pass off as one’s own the thoughts or work of (another).”
 In practice, the exact definition of “plagiarize” or “plagiarism” is dependent upon the unique attributes of the creative work of a particular discipline.
 Thus, it is understood that different academic disciplines and cultures may have different interpretations as to the actual actions which constitute plagiarism.
 With this in mind, the Graduate College will operate in the following manner when a program or department discovers an act or acts of plagiarism on the part of a graduate student.